MuhammadFayisKM/Diet-Predictor/README.md

-# Diet Planner App
+# Diet-Predictor App

-**Diet Planner App** is a Python-based application that uses machine learning to predict personalized diet plans for users.
+**Diet-Predictor App** is a Python-based application that uses machine learning to predict personalized diet plans for users.
 The app features an interactive GUI built with Tkinter, making it user-friendly and accessible for a wide audience.

 ---